SDCopy-App/SDCopyManual/README.md

    * Set NTP on or off.
    * Check and set the time zone.
    * Note: This helper works by communicating with ```timedatectl``` command.
-1. Overlay File System (PiOS only)
+1. Overlay File System (Pi OS only)
    * Check and change the status of Overlay File System.
    * Check and change the status of Boot partition mounting mode (read-only or read-write).
    * Do not allow to change system files and update SDCopy when Overlay File System is enabled.